 Read our take on the benefits of integrated project delivery (IPD) and the collaborative culture it produces.

 Engineering standards and the importance of professional registration

-Here, Glyn Shawcross, Group Design Manager, explores the importance of working with accredited contractors who invest in training for employees.
+Here, Glyn Shawcross, Boulting Design Manager, explores the importance of working with accredited contractors who invest in training for employees.